 Excited to Explore the Ancient art and Craft of Palpa?Contact Us

 Tanahu is a beautiful hilly town.
 It is only about 32 km southeast of Tansen and is linked by a road.
-The hill offers the visitors with the views of the mountains and valleys.
-Tanahu also offers with the beautiful natural forest and farmlands.
+The hill offers visitors the views of the mountains and valleys.
+Tanahu also offers beautiful natural forests and farmlands.

 Palpa Ranighat (Rani Mahal)

 There is an ancient palace in Ranighat in Palpa which is called Rani Mahal.
 The palace rests calmly on a large rock and at the bank of Kali Gandaki River.
-The Governer Khadka Shamser built the palace in memory of his wife Tej Kumari.
-The monument is said to be built as a symbol of love of the king and is a masterpiece of architecture.
+Governor Khadka Shamser built the palace in memory of his wife Tej Kumari.
+The monument is said to be built as a symbol of the love of the king and is a masterpiece of architecture.
 The Ranighat is also called the Taj Mahal of Nepal.
-The second largest suspension bridge of Nepal also lies here.
+The second-largest suspension bridge in Nepal also lies here.

-Tansen Bazaar lies on the high altitude and is one of the busiest bazaars in Nepal.
-One can witness the old Rana buildings, Newari style houses, carved windows, and pagoda-style temples.
+Tansen Bazaar lies at a high altitude and is one of the busiest bazaars in Nepal.
+One can witness the old Rana buildings, Newari-style houses, carved windows, and pagoda-style temples.

-Srinagar Danda is a hill north to Tansen.
+Srinagar Danda is a hill north of Tansen.
 The hill lies at an altitude of 1600 meters.
 Srinagar is a very famous destination point for sightseeing.
-The hill offers a beautiful view of the Langtang and the Annapurna mountains in the east with a dense pine forest in the southern slope and the Rhododendron in the Northern slope.
+The hill offers a beautiful view of the Langtang and the Annapurna mountains in the east with a dense pine forest on the southern slope and the Rhododendron on the Northern slope.

 The Srinagar Danda is also popular for the sunrise and sunset views.
 The view of the sun rising and setting between the mountains is worth watching.
 The time in Srinagar will be a quality amount of time anyone will spend.